Defect dynamics in growing bacterial colonies

 In addition to a loss of long-range alignment, colony growth also results in the emergence of orientational defects, places where the director field is not defined.
-To detect the defects, we use the algorithm of Zapotocky et al.~\cite{Zapotocky1995}.
+To detect the defects, we use the algorithm of Zapotocky et al.~\cite{Zapotocky1995} (Fig.~S4b).
 We can characterize these defects by counting how many rotations the particles surrounding them make if we go around a defect counter-clockwise.
 Again in analogy with liquid crystals, we find both $+1/2$ and $-1/2$ defects (meaning that the particles make half a turn when going around the defect), and no $\pm 1$ defects (Fig.~\ref{fig:colonycharacteristics}d).
 Unsurprisingly, as the colony grows, so does the number of defects.
-Similar to the orientational order parameter, the defect density~$\rho$ reaches a steady state over time, which also depends strongly on the aspect ratio, following a very simple exponential relationship (Fig.~\ref{fig:colonycharacteristics}e):
+Similar to the orientational order parameter, the defect density~$\rho$ reaches a steady state over time, which also depends strongly on the aspect ratio, following a very simple exponential relationship (Fig.~\ref{fig:colonycharacteristics}e): $\rho = e^{-\phi}$.

-Not only are new defects created (and occasionally destroyed) over time, the position of the defects also changes, due to the motion of the growing bacteria.
-Fig.~\ref{fig:defectdynamics} shows the step size distribution and mean-squared displacements of the defects in our simulated and experimental systems, after subtraction of the uniform radial velocity as shown in Fig.~\ref{fig:stokes}c.
+Not only are new defects created (and occasionally destroyed) over time, the position of the defects also changes, due to the growing of the bacteria.
+Fig.~\ref{fig:defectdynamics} shows the distribution of the step sizes, where step size is defined as the displacement per minute or per frame, and the mean-squared displacements of the defects in our simulated and experimental systems.
 In both systems, we find that the step sizes follow a Gamma distribution (Figs.~\ref{fig:defectdynamics}a and c).
-For experiments and simulations, we find a shape parameter of the Gamma distributions of 2.0 and 2.4 respectively.
-The rate parameter, on the other hand, is rather different.
-However, this parameter is just a scaling of the actual distribution and can easily be modified by changing observation frequency.
+For the simulations, we find a peak that is more to the right, which is reflected in a bigger shape parameter of $2.66$, as opposed to $1.86$ for the experiments.
+Moreover, we see that the simulation data has a slightly narrower distribution with a higher peak, which can be seen in the higher rate parameter of $46.26$ as opposed to $30.15$ for the experiments.
 We find that the mean-squared displacement of the two types of defects is identical, and that they exhibit the same super-diffusive behavior as the bacteria themselves (Figs.~\ref{fig:defectdynamics}b and d).
+The slope of the MSD fits for the defects and particles in the simulations are $1.93$ and $2.02$, whereas for the experiments they are $1.87$ and $1.89$, respectively